 Key Market Stats:

-Springfield was one of the top 10 cities with the country’s biggest monthly rent increases last year, according to a recent report from the Springfield News-Leader.
-The city is also ranked 8th for the least expensive rents in the U.S., indicating the potential for future annual rent increases.
+Historically, Springfield has been ranked as one of the top 10 cities with the country’s biggest monthly rent increases, according to the Springfield News-Leader.
+The city was also ranked 8th for the least expensive rents in the U.S., indicating the potential for future annual rent increases.

 Key Market Stats:

-- Rents in Springfield increased by 9.4% over the past year, according to Rent Jungle.
+- Rents in Springfield have increased by 4% year-over-year.

 Real estate investors analyze markets on a macro level to help prioritize when and where to invest.
 Two readily-available statistics for all real estate markets across the U.S. are the historic changes in housing prices and the affordability of homes.